pepkit/looper/docs/containers.md

 singularity instance.stop {JOBNAME}_image
 ```

 Notice how these values will be used to populate a template that will run the pipeline in a container.
-Now, to use singularity, you just need to activate this compute package in the usual way, which is using the `compute` argument: ``looper run --compute singularity_slurm``.
+Now, to use singularity, you just need to activate this compute package in the usual way, which is using the `package` argument: ``looper run --package singularity_slurm``.